hayato-n/hayato-n.github.io/content/About/index.md

 # Hayato Nishi (in English)

 ## Affiliation
-- Specially Appointed Research Associate in Graduate School of Social Data Science, Hitotsubashi University (2023/04-)
+- Specially Appointed Research Associate in [Graduate School of Social Data Science][3], Hitotsubashi University (2023/04-)
-- Specially Appointed Research Associate in Center for the Promotion of Social Data Science Education and Research, Hitotsubashi University (2022/04-2023/03)
+- Specially Appointed Research Associate in [Center for the Promotion of Social Data Science Education and Research][3], Hitotsubashi University (2022/04-2023/03)
 - Visiting Researcher in Center for Spatial Information Science, the University of Tokyo (2022/05/10-)

 ## Specialization and Interest